• Skip to primary navigation

 Diet: Gluten Free / Low Fat / Vegan

-If you are looking for a side dish that takes minimal effort, then Baked Polenta Fries are for you.
+If you are looking for a side dish with a difference, that takes minimal effort, then Baked Polenta Chips are for you.
 You just put them in the oven and wait for them to get all crispy and golden brown on the outside and creamy and delicious in the middle.
-A great alternative to potato fries and lot of different options for seasoning too.
+A great alternative to potato chips and lot of different options for seasoning too.

-A plate of Baked Polenta Fries next to a red towel.
+A plate of polenta fries next to a red towel.

-These Polenta Chips (or Fries if you like) can be eaten as a side dish, appetiser or just eaten as a snack.
+These Polenta Chips (or Polenta Fries if you like) can be eaten as a side dish, appetiser or just eaten as a snack.
 We would happily eat chips every day of the week, and sometimes do.
 But when they start to get a bit boring, we change things up a bit and use something other than white potato to make them.
+Polenta makes incredible chips.

 Sometimes we make Sweet Potato Fries, Baked Carrot Fries or our Baked Garlic Potato Wedges, but recently we have been making these polenta fries a lot.